 - EUR 11 billion in EU reallocations in business support resulting in a net increase of EUR 3.6 billion at EU level;

 - EUR 3.2 billion of direct support for people, including workers and vulnerable groups.

 (In relation to the "direct support to people" the allocated amounts may, in some cases, overlap with the ESF health and enterprise reprogramming.)

 2. Financing and modified rules

-- EUR 7.6 billion in additional EU pre-financing was provided;
+- A EUR 7.6 billion immediate increase of liquidity was provided;

-- EUR 3.7 billion has been transferred between Funds and/or between categories of regions.
+- EUR 5.7 billion has been transferred between Funds and between categories of regions.